Stellantis/api-standards/content/formatting.md

 	    "id": 19083974,
 	    "name": "John Doe",
 	    "address": {
-		    "name": "Home",	// This is allowed since it belongs to address and not customer "city": "Paris"
+		    "name": "Home",	"Good:  this is allowed since it belongs to address and not customer" "city": "Paris"
 	    }
 	}